bakihome/Manga_Collection/README.md

-This is prototype for school.
+This is a prototype for school.
 It was published for practice purpose.